Tran T. Kim-Trang: Amaurosis

 The seventh installment, Amaurosis, focuses on blind guitarist Nguyen Duc Dat through his life as an American immigrant.
 It is told in a documentary-like format and features Tran conversing with him by a poolside.
 Tran interviews Nguyen about vision, race, gender, video, and guitar.
 It also includes Nyugen’s playing of the guitar with Orange Country band Bayadara.
 Tran gifts Nyugen a flute after his expressed interest in the instrument and he creates a song six months later.
 The critic Lucas Hilderbrand suggests that the work “speaks to greater issues of the personal impact of geo-political conflict, of diasporic displacement, of losing sight and yet finding one’s place in the world.”

 Epilogue: The Palpable Invisibility of Life

 The eighth and final installment, Epilogue: The Palpable Invisibility of Life, explores family, death, and mourning.
-It features audio of conversation with Tran’s mother, and quotations from Derrida, both having recently passed away at the time of the video’s production.
+It features audio of conversation with Tran’s mother, and quotations from Derrida, both having recently died at the time of the video’s production.
 Both are likened to parental figures, her mother literally, and Derrida through artistic inspiration.
 The work also deals with imaging technologies that allowed Tran to see the development of her unborn son, reflecting her mother’s wishes to see the continuation of her family.